Skip to main content

 will be stopped first

 start Start the given dataflow path.
-Attach a name to the running dataflow by using
+Attach a name to the running dataflow by using --name

 stop Stop the given dataflow UUID.
 If no id is provided, you will be able to choose